Q: What does a laser hair removal appointment look like?

 A: You’ll arrive having recently shaved and cleansed the area (skin should be lotion-free).
 Your treatment will take place in one of our private rooms, and everyone in the room must wear protective eyewear (provided by PFAM) during the procedure.
 To perform hair removal, the skin is held taut and the skin is treated with the laser.
 Clients rarely feel anything but at times may feel a sensation similar to a light rubber band snap or pin prick.
 Since the laser removes hair by vaporizing it, a light sulfur-like smell may be present.

 Q: What are the most important things to know before I get laser hair removal?
+How to prepare for laser hair removal?

-Q: How long will my treatment take?
+Q: How long does laser hair removal treatment take?

 A: The length of your treatment will depend on the size of the area being treated.
 Treating the underarms takes 10 minutes.
 However, if you are having a large area (such as full legs) or multiple areas treated, your appointment may be an hour or so.